• Skip to primary navigation

 Garlic oil

 To make garlic oil, crush several cloves of garlic and place them in a small saucepan.
-Cover the garlic with olive oil, ensuring that all the cloves are submerged.
+Then cover the garlic with olive oil, ensuring that all the cloves are submerged.

 Heat the oil on low for about 20 minutes being careful not to burn the garlic.